rtyle/ping4pow/README.md

 These are also presented locally on the ping4pow device's display.

-Under the display is are soft buttons on the bezel
+Under the display are soft buttons on the bezel

 * <picture>
         <source media="(prefers-color-scheme: dark)" srcset="docs/mdi/chevron-double-left.dark.svg">